camunda-community-hub/data-uri-converter/README.md

 # Data URI Converter

-With the advent of Data URIs in Camunda Forms Image views, this is a simple utility to convert images files for use in Image views.
+With the advent of Data URIs in Camunda Forms Image views, this is a simple utility to convert image files for use in Image views.
 Instead of using online converters you can use this from the comfort of your own desktop.
 Clone the repo, open it in your favorite IDE, and run the only class available - io.uri.data.converter.ConvertImageToDataURI.
 You'll need to pass in the path and file name of the image to be converted.
-Copy and paste the output to the Image source field in the form or wherever it's needed
+Copy and paste the output to the Image source field in the form or wherever it's needed.

 # TODO / Next steps